sftpgo/docs/docs/tutorials/eventmanager-icap.md

 2. The file is written to a temporary location (`.sftpgo-upload.<id>.<filename>`).
 3. The ICAP action sends the file to an ICAP server (e.g., ClamAV via c-icap) for scanning.
 4. If the scan passes, the file is renamed to its final path and becomes visible.
-5. If the scan detects a threat, the temporary file is deleted — the file never appears.
+5. If the scan detects a threat, the temporary file is deleted or quarantined — the file never appears at its final path.

-The file is hidden from other users during the entire scanning process.
+The temporary file is an ordinary file in the destination directory: the file pattern filter of step 2 hides it from users during the scan.

 ## Prerequisites